How to Embed a Google Calendar in WordPress with a Plugin

 Plugin Details

-This plugin was first released by its owner in October of 2017.
-It is currently on version 20240106 and last underwent an update on March 13th, 2024.
-The most recent version works on WordPress 6.4.3 and requires at least PHP 5.4.0 to work on your server.
-This plugin is now operating on over 1,000 WordPress websites.
-It has had over 42,700 downloads.
-There have been 5 help requests with a 20% response rate.
-Private Google Calendars has below average support from its creator.
-Reviews for this plugin are very positive.
-Many of the end-users who left a review found this plugin to be great.
+This piece of software was originally released by its owner in October of 2017.
+It is presently on version 20241103 and last experienced a revision on November 3rd, 2024.
+The most recent version runs on WordPress 6.6.2 and requires at least PHP 5.4.0 to function on your server.
+This plugin is currently operating on over 1,000 WordPress sites.
+It has had over 46,550 downloads.
+There have not been many help requests from customers.
+Reviews for Private Google Calendars are very positive.
+Many of the users who left a review found Private Google Calendars to be excellent.

 Events Calendar for Google